password123456/window_eventlog_parse/setup/README.md

 remember, process command line is very important. you can also use it when correation search, find out abnormal activities like malware process's informations.
+If you use on defaults, i recommend configure this immediately.

 ## get the logparser